aplteam/APLTeam_DSE/readme.md

 ## General

-This project needs Dyalog 18.0 Unicode or better; Classic is not supported.
+This project needs Dyalog 18.2 Unicode or better; Classic is not supported.

-18.0 and later copy from the WS `aplteam18.dws`; see `Setup.dyalog`.
+18.2 and later versions copy from the WS `aplteam18.dws`; see `Setup.dyalog`.

 That WS is created by the following steps: